 The combination of the felt and carbonite washers will give you a hefty drag of 28 lbs on the Azores Z-40s and will take you up to a whopping 44 lbs on the Azores Z-90s.

 - Water tight design

 - Corrosion resistant

 - Not fully sealed

-I would recommend that you take a look at the Penn Spinfisher V as this is a reel that has truly stood the test of time and only runs about $25 more that the Okuma Azores.
-Personally, I would choose the Okuma Azores as it is lighter weight but the Penn Spinfisher V is a fully sealed reel.
-Read the full Penn Spinfisher V review HERE.
+I would recommend that you take a look at the Penn Spinfisher VI as this is a reel that has truly stood the test of time and only runs about $25 more than the Okuma Azores.
+Personally, I would choose the Okuma Azores as it is lighter weight but the Penn Spinfisher VI is a fully sealed reel.
+Read the full Penn Spinfisher VI review HERE.

-Another reel to check out would be the Daiwa BG SW Spinning reel which for a few less dollars is an excellent choice.
+Another reel to check out would be the Daiwa BG SW Spinning reel which for a few dollars less is an excellent choice and one of my favorite reels.
 Read the full Daiwa BG SW Spinning Reel review HERE.

 If you are looking for a great saltwater reel that that will withstand the harsh elements, large pelagic species and will not cost you your first born child, then I think that you have a winner with the Okuma Azores series of reels.
 The more I learn and use the Okuma brand the more I am impressed.
 Okuma seems to kind of get left out of most peoples list when they are shopping for a reel as they are not covered in the press as well as some of the other major brands like Shimano, Diawa and Penn.

 For the money, I think you will be hard pressed to find a better reel that has all of these features.
 I would give the Okuma Azores 4 stars out of 5.
 The only reason I do not give it 5 stars is that it is not fully sealed.